Fermeli/scion/doc/monitoring_setup.md

 ```

 The Grafana web server is reachable on port `3000`.
 Per default, use username `admin` with password `admin` to log in.
+A Grafana dashboard is defined as a json file in the folder grafana_dashboard.
+It is called monitoring.json.
+Once you access Grafana, this dashboard can  be imported.

 For Grafana, first the Prometheus server has to be added as data source.